delmic/odemis/README.txt

 = Testing =
 To test the software, run andorcam_test.py.
 It is not necessary to have the camera connected and turned on if you have the simulation library installed.

+= Note about SDK v2 =
+Linux:
+For the USB support, you need to install libusb-dev (so that whereis reports libusb.so) Check the permissions of all the files: everything is installed by default as root only, so nothing can work from the normal user account.